 Now this is the big factor.
 Before you bet on any friendly make sure you know the lineup.
 Some big sides will start their friendly campaigns with fringe players and it's important to know this.
 The best place to find lineups is Twitter, there's absolutely no doubt about it.
 What I often do is just search on Twitter for "TEAM NAME XI" and more often than not you get the result.
 Follow some team accounts in preparation and make sure you know if they are playing their first teamers or if they're sending a load of yooves over instead!
+Generally, most Eastern European teams (Slovakia, Czech Republic etc) like to use Facebook over Twitter as well, so it's worth checking there also.

 A Game of Two Halves You have to remember that in friendlies, it's a game of two halves more than ever.
 Some managers will change their entire 11 players at half time so the game can completely swing.
 If you've seen that your side has a decent lineup at kick off, ignore the full time markets and concentrate on first half asian handicaps or half time result.
 Or if you've seen that the team you're watching has a strong bench, just hold off.
 Wait until those decent players get on the pitch before you invest your money.